Muhsin

 without a comprehensive financial model.
 He also sent students abroad without, as

-alleged, much feasibility study and prioritisation considering the imminent recession the country experienced.
+alleged, much feasibility study and prioritisation, considering the imminent recession the country experienced.
 Still,

 flyovers.
 If he cannot sustain the free education for all, it should remain so

-did the same.
+place them in our local universities.
+Sokoto State governor, Aminu Tambuwal, did the same.
 That is way more honest than abandoning them to fend for

 themselves or die in limbo.